-This cycling tour follows the ancient pilgrimage trail across the rolling plains of Castile-Leon, once the historic seat of the Spanish Empire, over the mountains and into the more isolated and culturally independent Galicia.
+This cycling tour follows the ancient pilgrimage trail across the rolling plains of Castile-Leon, once the seat of the Spanish Empire, over the mountains, and towards the final destination of Santiago de Compostela.

 Day 1: Leon